Wappsto/pxt-wappsto/documentation/README.md

 #### Queue full

 If the micro:bit is sending values faster than the Wappsto:bit can send them to Wappsto, the Wappsto:bit will send a message `"queue_full"` indicating if micro:bit should stop sending data, or it can resume.
-Example on the queu being full:
+Example on the queue being full:
 ```
 {"queue_full":"1"}
 ```